Book a Demo

 What is financial lead qualification?

 Financial lead qualification is the process of verifying a lead's actual buying power before your sales team gets on a call.
-Instead of asking people what their income or budget is - which they often lie about, guess at, or inflate to sound credible - financial lead qualification pulls verified data from financial sources: credit score, available credit, and reported income.
+Instead of asking people what their income or budget is - which they often lie about, guess at, or inflate to sound credible - financial lead qualification pulls verified data.

 The result is an objective, real-time signal of whether a lead can afford your offer.
 Not what they say.
 What is actually true.